Yelp/osxcollector/README.md

   $ sudo osxcollector.py -s 'startup' -s 'downloads'
   ```

-* `-c`/`--ignore-cookies`:
+* `-c`/`--collect-cookies`:
-  Do not dump cookies value.
+  Collect cookies' value.
-  Maybe useful as they sometimes contain sensitive information (e.g. session id).
+  By default OSXCollector does not dump the value of a cookie, as it may contain sensitive information (e.g. session id).

-* `-l`/`--ignore-local-storage`:
+* `-l`/`--collect-local-storage`:
-  Do not dump the values stored in web browsers' local storage.
+  Collect the values stored in web browsers' local storage.
-  Maybe useful as they sometimes contain sensitive information.
+  By default OSXCollector does not dump the values as they may contain sensitive information.

 * `-d`/`--debug`:
   Enables verbose output and python breakpoints.
 If something is wrong with OSXCollector, try this.